 - Reach trace with the immersion blender.
 Recipes of 100% olive oil soap take time to reach it, you may need to use the stick blender for about 10-15 minutes.
 In the end, it should be an opaque pale yellow batter.

 - 100% olive oil soaps take time to solidify.
-If you use fine salt or sodium lactate, your soaps will solidify faster.
+By using sodium lactate, your soaps will solidify faster.
 However, it is advisable to leave it in molds for up to 7 days.

 - After trace, add the extract and essential oils.
 You can choose between the essential oils blend 1 or the essential oils blend 2.
 Do not use both at the same time.
 Mix with a spoon.